conduition/conduition.io/source/_posts/isogenies-intro.md

 _The PRISM authors note in [page 26 of their paper](https://eprint.iacr.org/2025/135) that signatures can be compressed even more (about 20%) using a pairing function (SQIsign does this), at the cost of extra complexity and slower performance._

-Like SQIsign, PRISM's secret key is also a secret isogeny $\varphi_\text{sk}: E_0 \rightarrow E_{\text{pk}}$.
-A PRISM signature is also an isogeny which only the holder of $\varphi_\text{sk}$ could've created.
+Like SQIsign, PRISM's secret key is also a secret isogeny $\varphi: E_0 \rightarrow E_{\text{pk}}$.
+A PRISM signature is also an isogeny which only the holder of $\varphi$ could've created.
 PRISM even uses the same finite field as SQIsign and borrows their key-generation algorithm.
 This compatibility curiously means that a SQIsign key can be used to create or verify PRISM signatures, and vice-versa.

 However PRISM uses an additional security assumption beyond those of SQIsign.
 SQIsign depends mainly on the supersingular isogeny path problem (and equivalently, the endomorphism ring problem).
 In addition to SIPP, PRISM also depends on the assumption that given a supersingular elliptic curve $E$ and a large prime $q$, it is hard to find an isogeny of _degree_ $q$ with domain (input curve) $E$.